y4my4my4m/kde-shader-wallpaper/README.md

+### !
+ATTENTION !
+Shader Wallpaper is currently undergoing a rewrite in C++ to address numerous issues that cannot be easily fixed in the Python implementation.
+This repo is now in maintenance mode and will not be accepting feature requests.

 # Plasma6 Shader Wallpaper Plugin

 **Shader Wallpaper** is a Plasma6 wallpaper plugin that enables dynamic, shader-driven wallpapers for the KDE desktop.